tangrams/tangram-tutorial/src/Assets/markdown/tiles.md

 [section]

 How to draw the tile is up to the vector-friendly visualization tool (usually SVG, Canvas, WebGL, or Tangram) in the web browser.
 Buildings and roads can be rendered in different ways (or not at all) once the vector tile is downloaded — no need to head back to the server and fetch a different set of tiles if you want to filter the output.
-There’s no need to re-render millions of tiles if you change your mind about the style of a road or the color of a building.
+This means that there’s no need to re-render millions of tiles if you change your mind about the style of a road or the color of a building.

 ### A simple map using vector tiles